hackerb9/vt340test/flowcontrol.md

 <details><summary>Sidenote about the VT340<b>+</b></summary>

+* Hackerb9's VT340<b>+</b> is able to handle 9600 baud without flow
+  control.
-Hackerb9's VT340<b>+</b> is able to handle 9600 baud without flow control, perhaps because the "plus" version has slightly faster hardware than the original VT340.
-At 19,200 baud the VT340+ required flowcontrol after receiving about 3200 bytes, which puts the text processing speed at 13,000 bps.
+* Is this because the "plus" version has slightly faster hardware than the original VT340?
+* At 19,200 baud the VT340+ required flowcontrol after receiving about 3200 bytes.
+* That puts the text processing speed of the VT340+ at 13,000 bps, which is 33% faster than the VT340.

 </details>